-So, you take your candidate protein and its amino acid sequence, and you want to determine if it really is a member of your favorite protein family.
-The gold standard would be to understand how closely the sequence, structure, and function of the candidate protein match your main protein of interest using computational and experimental tools.
-You run it through a sequence search, like BLAST, which gives you a long list of related proteins, all based on the sequence [1][2].
+Let's say you're mining genomes for homologs of your favorite protein, and you see a protein that looks promising.
+Ideally, you would try to understand how closely the sequence, structure, and function of the candidate protein match your main protein of interest using computational and experimental tools.
+You look at the sequence similarity using a program like BLAST to compare the sequence to a known protein [1] [2].
 With the recent advances in AlphaFold and structural comparison, you might also run the predicted structure of your favorite protein through a comparison search, and that can tell you about the structural similarity of your protein to others [3][4].
-But these both just give you a list of proteins and scores.
-How do you know when those scores mean that a protein is similar enough to be relevant or considered a homolog, yet still different enough to be interesting and likely to have novel interactions or functions?
+But how do you know when those results mean that a protein is similar enough to be relevant or considered a homolog?

-Another important characteristic in wading through possible homologs is protein behavior, or function.
-Typically this is done in an experimental setting, where first you identify an intriguing potential homolog based on sequence or structure and then investigate it in your experimental system.
+Another important characteristic when wading through possible homologs is protein behavior, or function.
+Typically, we exlore function in an experimental setting, where we first identify an intriguing potential homolog based on sequence or structure, and then investigate it in an experimental system.
 For example, if you think that a particular protein might be involved in cell division, you might mutate that protein in your cells and see if it affects division, or tag that protein and see where it localizes when cells divide.
 This can tell you a lot of information about your protein, but it is generally pretty low-throughput and requires a lot of time and effort.